ShawnYS-codemtl/ShawnYS-codemtl/README.md

 # SHAWN YAT SIN
 ## About Me 🌱
-My name is Shawn and I am a 4th year at McGill University 🇨🇦 where I major in Software Engineering.
+My name is Shawn and I recently graduated from McGill University 🇨🇦 majoring in Software Engineering.
 I enjoy tackling new projects, collaborating with others, and learning new technologies.
 Currently, I am completing a full-stack web development bootcamp, grinding leetcode, and learning C++ in my spare time.
-I also plan on participating in a hackathon and taking a machine learning class in the winter semester.

 Outside of work and academics, I spend my time staying active through community sports such as volleyball 🏐 and dragonboat 🐉 as well as working out 💪 at home and skateboarding 🛹 or biking 🚴 around the neighborhood.
 I am also part of the Hong Kong Student Network as VP Internal at McGill and had the pleasure of taking Japanese and Korean courses.